 We invite you to worship with us!
-Special Worship times may apply for holidays.
+Special Worship times may apply for summer and holidays.
 Refer to the calendar for more information.

 Traditional Sunday Worship

 Our traditional Sunday morning services include mostly hymns accompanied by the piano.
 Special music is generally once a month and involves a variety of instruments, the adult vocal choir or our bell choir.
 Contemporary worship songs are mixed in on a regular basis.
 The fifth Sunday of every month, we celebrate our heritage with a different liturgy from older hymnals.

 Our Contemporary Sunday morning service incorporates additional instruments, a worship leader and vocalists and features contemporary worship music.
 The format is a more intimate setting with more opportunities to engage during the service.
 After the sermon, we have a time of "Responding," where a leader will guide us through a time of discussion/activity/meditation time where we consider how the sermon can be applied to our daily lives.
 We also offer an area in the sanctuary for families with small children where there are toys, books, room to play, snacks and art supplies.
 At Good Shepherd, we want to encourage young families and support them as they put their children in the path of the Lord.

 Lent is 40-day time period during the church year when we reflect on the suffering of Christ.
 It precedes Easter where we celebrate Jesus' triumph over the grave!
 During Lent, we meet on Wednesdays nights at 6:00 pm for a Soup Supper and gather for a themed worship service at 7:00 pm.